FactorialCoin/base/README.md

 Download the PTTP wallet or node from :  https://github.com/FactorialCoin/PTTP

-Only the Installer containce the Wallet and Node start scripts for all available Os's.
+Only the Installer containce the Wallet and Node start example scripts for all available Os's.

 <hr>